The One True God is Righteous and Just

 by Gini Crawford, MSW

-The One True God is righteous and just.
-God is righteous, which means He does exactly what is right; He has no lawlessness in Him.
+God's righteousness and justice are always acted out perfectly.
+God is righteous; He does exactly what is right.
+There is no lawlessness in Him.
 He is the final standard of what is right.
-God is just, which means He is perfectly fair.
+God is just; He is perfectly fair.
+His justice has no bias in it.
 God's justice rewards righteousness and punishes sin.
 We could say, God's holiness is His essence, and righteousness is His way by which His holiness is expressed.

 For I proclaim the name of the LORD...
 His work is perfect, for all His ways are just; a God of faithfulness and without injustice, righteous and upright is He.
 Deuteronomy 32:3-4 NASB®

 I am sure you realize disobeying laws no matter where you live, always comes with a negative consequence.
 I can get in a hurry in my car, so of course I have gotten speeding tickets from breaking our city's speed laws.
 As a result, I am punished with a fine.
 Sin has punishment, because it is disobeying God's laws.
 Death and eternal punishment away from God are the punishment for sin.
 (There are two forms of death in the Bible: Spiritual death which is separation from God, and physical death.)